Helping Collegiate Journalists Build Skills, Helping Newsrooms Promote Inclusion

 The program is modeled on several other successful professional development programs for under-represented students, including the Sports Journalism Institute, the Knight-NewmarkJ Diversity Initiative at the Craig Newmark Graduate School of Journalism at CUNY, and The New York Times Student Journalism Institute.

-After a week of workshops in Chicago, students will intern in a half dozen newsrooms around the country.
+After a training seminar, students will intern in seven newsrooms around the country.

 "It is our hope that the Institute can be part of the ecosystem helping to diversify newsrooms, and a way to provide greater opportunities for exceptional journalism students from a range of backgrounds," said Richard G. Jones, the director of the JED Institute.
 Jones, who is the Walter H. Annenberg-Edmund P. Joyce Director of the John W. Gallivan Program in Journalism, Ethics, and Democracy at Notre Dame, is the former director of The New York Times Student Journalism Institute, which he led while serving as associate editor at The Times.

 There is no cost to take part in the Institute.

 Students should complete the online application, including a 500-word essay on an ethical challenge that they have faced in their careers so far, and submit work samples relevant to their specific discipline:

 - Reporters should submit at least six articles published in student media or professional outlets.

 - Photographers and video journalists should submit links to their online portfolios.

 - Editors should submit samples of six stories that they've edited, including headlines, captions, social media postings and other display type that they have written.